-Social distancing is in full force and many regions are now observing shelter-in-place laws to limit the spread of the virus.
-As almost everyone is transitioning to remote life, you can help employees work from home by giving them the support and resources they need.
-Adapt to this new normal and follow these three pillars to ensure your employees stay safe and manage any stress effectively.
+As many have transitioned to remote life, you can help employees work from home by giving them the support and resources they need.
+Follow these three pillars to ensure your employees stay safe and manage any stress effectively.

 1. Put people first

 It's only natural that your employees have some anxiety about how COVID-19 is going to affect their jobs going forward.
 The end may not yet be in sight, but you can start by recognizing stress in your employees and offering resources to help, such as:

 - Setting clear, updated expectations.
 COVID-19 has changed what "business as usual" looks like, but you can still manage anxiety by offering clear working from home guidelines.
 Your employees should know when they'll be expected to be available, timelines for projects and how to communicate with their colleagues.

 - Offer anxiety support.
 Acknowledge that any changes can cause anxiety and offer the necessary support.
 Create a buddy system where employees can check in with each other every few days to talk about how they're feeling.
 If your health insurance covers mental health counseling, share the contact information for practices offering therapy via phone or online.

 - Leverage existing eLearning.
 This is a great time to utilize any eLearning content you may have surrounding mental health or well-being in the workplace.
 You could send timely emails and reminders to support employees, reduce stress and teach coping methods.
 If you don't have existing eLearning content, integration with a library of wellness content, like Whil, could fill in those gaps.